Thalzamar/NCOUTO/README.md

 # NCOUTO
 Nuclearcraft Overhauled: Unrealistic Turbine Overhaul

-this uses the ContentTweaker integration of Nuclearcraft:Overhauled to add 31 new Turbine Coils,6 new Rotor-Blades and 2 new Stators.
+this uses the ContentTweaker integration of Nuclearcraft:Overhauled to add 32 new Turbine Coils, 6 new Rotor-Blades and 2 new Stators.

 Please read the Customparts information.txt for a short overview what has been added.